grampae/mqxss/README.md

 I created this without a lot of bells and whistles so that the user could send raw JS to the hooked browser.
-One might even consider this to be a poor mans BEeF as no server is required, you can use a public broker (however currently uses obfuscation, encryption is in the works).
+The benefit to using this over beef or xsshunter is thereis no infra setup, you can use a public broker (however currently uses obfuscation, encryption is in the works).

 Hooked browsers will communicate in the MQTT topic on the broker you specify, there are many public/free brokers to test this with.